izikeros/blog/content/posts/2023-01-13-setup_vscode_as_nim_ide.md

 ## Introduction
 [Nim](https://nim-lang.org/) is a statically-typed, imperative programming language that is designed to be efficient, expressive, and easy to learn.
 It is often compared to other programming languages like Python, C, and Go.
 One of the great things about Nim is that it can be used to create efficient command-line tools, web servers, and desktop applications.

 In this tutorial, we will go over how to set up [Visual Studio Code](https://code.visualstudio.com/) (VS Code) as a Nim IDE (Integrated Development Environment) from scratch.
-This includes downloading VSCode, installing the Nim extension, and configuring the necessary settings for debugging and code completion.
+This includes downloading VS Code, installing the Nim extension, and configuring the necessary settings for debugging and code completion.

 <!-- MarkdownTOC autolink="true" autoanchor="true" -->